 Did he telepathically tell Moe to do the peace sign in front of his face?
 Was it an impulse implanted telepathically during his lucid dream?

 The dream telepathy featured in Inception was facilitated by technology; specifically a shared dream device called PASIV.
-And I think that's where we're headed in the not-too-distant-future if we're ever to see the possibility of group dreaming or anything that resembles telepathy.
+And I think that's where we're headed in the distant future if we're ever to see the possibility of group dreaming or anything that resembles telepathy.

-Of course, rationalism does not currently explain everything about the world around us and I encourage you to perform your own experiments in lucid dream telepathy.
-So often, our inner world seems the least explored one... and in lucid dreaming we have a revolutionary psychological tool to investigate the inner reality.
+Of course, rationalism does not currently explain everything about the world around us.
+If it floats your boat, I encourage you to perform your own lucid dream experiments.
+So often, our inner world seems the least explored one, and with lucid dreaming we have a revolutionary psychological tool to investigate this inner reality.